home - Electricity

 • stone dust in the composition of the material can have a different degree of grinding.
 The coarser the grind, the coarser the pattern will be;

-• venetian plaster in the interior has a natural shine.
+• Venetian plaster in the interior has a natural shine.
 In this case, the effect of glow from the inside can be in a material with mineral fillers;

 • depending on the type of finish, the surface can be smooth, artistic or.